Register as New Patient

 If you prefer, we can send you the necessary registration forms which you may return by post or email.

 New Patients Under 6 Years of Age

-It is important not to miss any of the childhood vaccinations currently recommended.
-Please send us a copy of the vaccination pages of your child's Health Development Record (in the UK this is usually called the "Red Book").
+It is important not to miss any of the childhood vaccinations currently recommended, so for children under 6, once you've sent in your registration form, please send us a copy of the vaccination pages of your child's Health Development Record (in the UK this is usually called the "Red Book").

 The easiest way to do so is to take a photograph of the record and to send it to us by email (see "contact details").
 Remember to include your child's FULL NAME, DATE OF BIRTH and ADDRESS.

 Our nursing team will contact you if your child has not had any of the vaccinations which are currently recommended by the UK programme.